Trilok-Singh-Thakur-Practo/Task-Management-System/README.md

 1. Ensure both microservices are running (auth-service on port 8081 and task-service on port 8082)
 2. Check for CORS issues - the backend is configured to allow cross-origin requests
 3. Verify that the API URLs in the frontend code match your backend configuration
+4. For PostgreSQL issues, ensure the service is running: `brew services list | grep postgres`